appacademy/aa12-authenticate-me/README-deploy.md

 ### Part B: Add the Environment Variables

-Click on the "Advanced" button at the bottom of the form to configure the environment variables your application needs to access to run properly.
+Scroll down to the "Environment Variables" section to configure the values your application needs to access to run properly.
 In the development environment, you have been securing these variables in the __.env__ file, which has been removed from source control.
 In this step, you will need to input the keys and values for the environment variables you need for production into the Render GUI.

 Click on "Add Environment Variable" to start adding as many variables as you need.
 You will not need to add the `PORT` or `DB_FILE` variables, since those